 In 2013 I published my first ebook, Fail Your Viva, an ebook about viva preparation.
-I am exploring new avenues in writing for researchers via the blog on this site; a series of posts lead to my second book, The Viva: Who?
+A series of blog posts about viva questions lead to my second book, The Viva: Who?
 What?
 How?, which I released in May 2015.
 Since April 2017, I’ve published a blog post about the viva every day on the Viva Survivors site.

 I live in the North West of England with my wife and daughter.
 In my spare time I enjoy reading a wide variety of fiction and non-fiction, and am always looking for interesting creative projects: writing, making things, playing and creating for tabletop role-playing games.

-Photos courtesy of Alys Kay (top) and Christina Gill (bottom).
+Photos courtesy of Jen Allanson (top) and Christina Gill (bottom).